fadonic/lumin/README.md

 # Little comments
-Sorry I could not make much comments on this project do to time constraints.
+Sorry I could not comments must of my source code do to time constraints.

 # Getting Started with Create React App